Real Reform for ECD

-Real reform for Early Childhood Development (ECD) in South Africa
+Real Reform for Early Childhood Development (ECD) in South Africa

 Real Reform for ECD is a movement advocating for holistic, well-funded, inclusive and quality early childhood development services for all children.
 Our focus is to ensure an enabling legal, policy and regulatory environment for the provision and expansion of ECD services.

-Learn about the Right to Nutrition Campaign →
+Learn about the #ECDManifesto campaign →

 Colourful wooden blocks painted as houses